AI IN MARKETING2024-11-02⏱️ 10 minutes

 These data sets are fed into ML models at scale and will constantly learn without being trained.
 What used to take weeks or months in a research laboratory could be unveiled within seconds through automated pipelines.

-The result is a faster analysis, making the systems smarter and more dynamic, evolving with the activities of customers.
+The result is a faster analysis, making the systems more innovative and dynamic, evolving with customers' activities.

 Personalization becomes Predictive

-Traditional notions of personalization viewed users as reactors; machine learning has gone beyond that into predicting what users will do next.
+Traditional notions of personalization view users as reactors; machine learning has gone beyond that to predict what users will do next.

-Algorithms developed on historical behavior and preferences can determine requirements, display the right content, and jolt the appropriate offer before the customer even knows he or she needs it.
+Algorithms developed on historical behaviour and preferences can determine requirements, display the right content, and jolt the appropriate offer before the customer even knows he or she needs it.

-This kind of predictive propensity shifts brands from only being relevant to being potentially great at timeliness and, most important, proactive, delivering experiences that are personal, intuitive, and effortless.
+This kind of predictive propensity shifts brands from being only relevant to potentially significant at timeliness and, most importantly, proactive, delivering experiences that are personal, intuitive, and effortless.

 Human Decision-Making Augmented, Not Replaced

-It enhances the whole decision-making process by providing well-analyzed empirical data and discovering hidden patterns.
+It enhances decision-making by providing well-analyzed empirical data and discovering hidden patterns.

-Nowadays, marketers, product designers, and planners use these improved intelligence engines for completely different purposes-facilitating faster and much better-informed decisions, realizing what customers really want according to business goals.
+Nowadays, marketers, product designers, and planners use these improved intelligence engines for completely different purposes.
+They facilitate faster and much better-informed decisions and help them realize what customers really want according to business goals.

 A New Standard for Customer Experience

 Machine learning again changed the whole definition of convenience.
-No longer are hyper-personalization, immediate responses, and context-related interactions novelties; they are, in fact, the new standard.
+Hyper-personalization, immediate responses, and context-related interactions are no longer novelties; they are, in fact, the new standard.

 Brands should be careful of the new marketing standard: not adopting machine learning would mean risky competition in an emerging economy.